What Is Medical Negligence?

 The duration of a medical negligence claim is largely influenced by the defendant’s actions.
 Claims can be resolved before reaching court; however, if the defendant disputes liability, the process could be significantly prolonged.

 Even when liability is acknowledged, rushing a settlement is not advisable.
 The full impact of injuries might only become clear after several years.
-Therefore, it is crucial that your medical negligence solicitor keeps you informed about your case’s progress and advises on whether additional time is necessary before your claim can be accurately valued and settled.
+It is important for your medical negligence solicitor to keep you updated on your case.
+They should also advise you if more time is needed to value and settle your claim accurately.

 How long do I have to make a claim?